sequentech/documentation/docs/general/guides/deployment/deployment.md

 `true`) if you're not using a load balancer.
 In that case, set the variable `load_balancing.use_https` to `true` and redeploy the server with at least the `oneserver` playbook.

+### Timeout issues uploading CSV to census

+Once the election has been created, you can add voters to the census from the admin console: go to the `Census Data` tab of the election and click on the `Actions` dropdown button, then `Add CSV to census...`.
+A modal will appear and you can paste the CSV in the textbox, then click on `Confim and ADD CSV to census` and `Start upload NOW` on the next modal.

+If the upload fails, it may be because a request to upload the census timed out.
+The system uploads the census in batches of a certain size (200 voters by default).
+An http request is made for each batch.
+This http request may timeout in multiple
+places: the javascript call, the nginx server, and anywhere in the middle.
+If you're using a CDN like Cloudflare you might have to configure it to avoid the timeout.

+ Most likely the issue is in javascript/nginx and you can increase the timeout by changing the parameter `config.http.nginx_timeout_secs` in the `deployment-tool`'s `config.yml` file.
+Note that changing this parameter might increase the likelihood of a DDOS attack, so you might go another route to solve the issue, or you might revert the configuration after uploading the census.

+Another way to solve the issue is to reduce the batch size, thus reducing the processing time of each http call to upload the batch.
+You can do that by reducing the parameter `config.sequent_ui.census_import_batch`.
+Note that this will increase the number of requests to upload the census and it might slow the process of uploading the whole census.